SAME DAY SHIPPING ON ORDERS PLACED BY 2 PM | 877-795-2278

 Overview

-Note: Surefly strongly recommends the customer purchase a NEW slick-style harness and fresh spark plug set with every SureFly SIM.
+SureFly strongly recommends the customer purchase a NEW slick-style harness and fresh spark plug set when installing a SureFly SIM.

 Replaces 4-cylinder non-impulse coupled magnetos on Lycoming & Continental engines.
 4.0 lbs.